Issues Addressed in Therapy

 A cancer diagnosis is a life-altering experience.
 Learning to navigate your new reality can be daunting and overwhelming.
 When facing cancer, you need support in every new stage of treatment, from the shock of the initial diagnosis, during chemo, radiation, or surgery, and through the transition to survivorship once treatment ends.
 That support is even more crucial for women facing a stage IV cancer diagnosis, whether that means living with cancer as a chronic illness or seeking acceptance at the end of life.

-I work with adult women with any cancer diagnosis, as well as women caring for a loved one with cancer, and “previvors”- women who have been diagnosed with a genetic condition that increases cancer risk.
-I specialize in helping women with breast cancer, and run a local breast cancer support group.
+I work with adult women with any cancer diagnosis, as well as women caring for a loved one with cancer, and women who have been diagnosed with a genetic condition that increases cancer risk.
+I also work with young adult women dealing with serious illness, either themselves or in their family.

 Topics discussed in therapy often include: